kamalbuilds/solanabot/README.md

 ## Introduction

-This is a [ZettaBlock](https://zettablock.com) GraphQL API use case, which demonstrates how to build a bot that query Ethereum token metadata via GraphQL API.
+ The Solana Token Bot is a program that allows you to interact with the Solana blockchain that fetches the token metadata live using the ZettaBlock API right in the telegram bot by just writing a simple command.

+ The ZettaBlock API is a set of APIs that allows developers to access and interact with the Solana blockchain.

 ## Installation